ICIS price reporting for regional Maleic anhydride markets is unparalleled in its ability to keep you on top of the information you need.

 Our network of price reporters delivers direct and regular insights into the local markets they work in.

-We offer the following regional Maleic anhydride coverage to keep you informed of factors and developments affecting prices in the Europe Maleic anhydride marketplace.
+We offer the following regional Maleic anhydride analysis and news coverage to keep you informed of factors and developments affecting prices in the Europe Maleic anhydride marketplace.

 Track historical price data